 Sales velocity gets sales managers thinking about all the individual pieces of the sales process that have an impact on their overall results.
 It’s a way to break it down and analyze what may be the spoke in your wheel on your ride to optimal sales performance.

+Maybe you’re in the midst of a sales slump and you assume the problem is you’re not getting enough leads in the funnel.
 Taking a look at each component of your sales velocity, however, may reveal a greater need to focus on pumping up the value of the deals you’re closing.
 Or, maybe the the quantity of leads and the value of deals is healthy, but you find out it’s taking way too long to close on deals.

 When you calculate the metric, it ends up looking like a pretty arbitrary number.
 It may be hard to know if it’s a good or a bad score—but that’s not really the point.
 What you want to track is whether the number is increasing or decreasing.